 Perfect Cream Cheese Sugar Cookies

 I am solidly convinced that holiday cookie exchanges were invented precisely because committing to one single cookie for the entire holiday season (let alone the entirety of a holiday afternoon) is impossible.
-Maybe the Grinch could manage it, but certainly not this self-professed Christmas-cookie lover.
-Yesterday, I shared my favorite Christmas cookie recipe, and today I’m following up with YOUR favorite.
-These Perfect Cream Cheese Sugar Cookies are the most popular cookie recipe on my site.
-If you are looking for the perfect cut-out cookie to bake this year, this is the one!
+Maybe the Grinch could manage it, but certainly not this unabashed Christmas-cookie lover.
+I like to try a few new cookie recipes each season, and I also have my favorites, the ones without which my holiday season would not feel complete.
+These Perfect Cream Cheese Sugar Cookies are one of those special recipes.
+Soft, tender, and surprisingly easy to make, they are easily the most popular cookie recipe on my site.
+This is my go-to sugar cookie recipe, and I’m betting that once you try it, it will be yours too!

 Cream cheese is the secret ingredient that makes this sugar cookie dough ultra easy to handle (even kids can make these cut-out cookies!), and it adds a subtle tang to the cookies that balances the sweetness of the frosting.
 If you are a fan of soft cookies, you’ll love this recipe too.
 They are pillowy and tender, even days after they are baked.
 Honestly, the hardest part about this cream cheese cookie recipe is choosing which shape to eat first!